-- Boys are usually a little heavier than girls.
+Boys are usually a little heavier than girls.

 First babies are usually lighter than later siblings.

-The average length of full-term babies at birth is 20 in.
-(51 cm), although the normal range is 46 cm (18 in.) to 56 cm (22 in.).
+The average length of full-term babies at birth is 50 cm (20 in.).
+The normal range is 46 cm (18 in.) to 60 cm (22 in.).
 In the first month, babies typically grow 4 cm (1.5 in.) to 5 cm (2 in.).

 Your baby's head will grow at its fastest rate during the first 4 months after birth than at any other time.
 This increase is due to rapid brain growth.
-The average head circumference at birth is about 34 cm (13.5 in.).
-By the end of the first month, it increases to about 38 cm (15 in.).
+The average head circumference at birth is about 34.5 cm (13.5 in.).
+By the end of the first month, it increases to about 37.6 cm (15 in.).

 This is most common with babies who are born vaginally (rather than by caesarean section).
 Bruising may also occur.
-Usually the head shape returns to normal in a few days to a week.
+Usually the head shape goes back to normal in a few days to a week.

 This is especially common in babies who are born earlier than their due date.
 It will usually go away within a few weeks after birth.

 This occurs in both boys and girls when the mother's hormones pass to the baby during birth.
 Some babies may even have some milky fluid come out of the nipple.
 Baby girls may have blood-tinged fluid from their vagina.

 Other physical developmental issues to be aware of in your baby's first month include:

-- Lack of ability to self-regulate temperature.
-Your baby is not yet able to adjust to heat or cold very efficiently.
-It is important to keep your baby bundled when it is cold and dressed lightly when it is very warm.
+Your baby can't adjust to heat or cold very efficiently yet.
+It's important to keep your baby bundled in the cold and dressed lightly in the heat.
 Try to keep your home at a stable temperature.

-Medical Review:Susan C. Kim MD - Pediatrics & Thomas M. Bailey MD - Family Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics
+Medical Review:Susan C. Kim MD - Pediatrics & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics